 Aloe Ferox Is a Colon Cleanser

 Its use as a folk medicine is supported by modern science.
 In a 2004 study, subjects were given an aloe ferox supplement to treat their irritable bowel syndrome.
-After a four-week trial, 30% of the patients saw improvement or a complete remission in their condition.
-By contrast, only 1% of subjects in the placebo group saw an improvement.
+After a four-week trial, 30 percent of the patients saw improvement or a complete remission in their condition.
+By contrast, only 1 percent of subjects in the placebo group saw an improvement.

 Furthermore, a later study in 2011 yielded similar results.
 In this trial, constipated rats given aloe ferox in their water supply saw an improvement in their condition.
 There were also no adverse side effects nor were there ill-effects on the kidney or liver.

 In addition, the substance also has strong antimicrobial properties that kill the bad bacteria that leads to acute constipation.
 Its rich nutritional profile also helps combat inflammation in the gastrointestinal tracts.

 If you struggle more often than not in the loo, then we definitely recommend looking into this medicinal herb.
 You should also supplement with a product like Betaine HCI for digestive support.
 You might also want to examine what you’re eating.
 Processed and refined foods do your stomach no favors.

 As mentioned earlier, aloe vera is well known for treating a number of skin conditions.
 Well, aloe ferox not only does the same… it does an even better job.

 In one study, rats with atopic dermatitis were given an aloe vera or aloe ferox supplement.
 While both groups saw a reduction in skin inflammation, the ferox group saw noticeably more improvement.
 The results suggest that aloe ferox may be effective as a natural alternative to antihistamines for treating chronic dermatitis.